Fred Cuny Peace and Conflict Summer Program

 No Application Fee: Reserve Your Place Today

 At our program, there are no application fees.
 To secure your spot, students are required to pay a non-refundable reservation fee.
-This fee, either 200 EUR or 500 EUR, depending on the program chosen, serves as a deposit towards the total tuition payment.
+This fee, of EUR 500, serves as a deposit towards the total tuition payment.

 The reservation fee will be deducted from the total tuition payment upon enrollment.